flaneurette/tiny-shop/README.md

 A tiny shop written in PHP and flat file JSON.

-# JSON values and params
+# JSON values and params example:

 ```
 {